flpolyproject/ANTE-Mobility/README.md

 # ANTE-Mobility: Approximated Trajectory Nash Equilibrium #

-This is an implementation of [ATNE] on Python 3, Networkx, and Traci.
-The model generates bounding boxes and segmentation masks for each instance of an object in the image.
-It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.
+This is an implementation of ATNE on Python 3, Networkx, and Traci.
+The system generates vehicle trajectories based on a set of computed nash equilibrium values.
+The vehicles acts as individual players in a non-cooperative game to come up with the optimal Strategy for all players in the system.
 ![road coverage sample](images/map1.png)

 The repository includes: